 How to make a homemade tooth powder, rather than a paste, that helps remineralise teeth using all-natural ingredients like bentonite clay, calcium powder, baking soda, herbs and spices.

 I’ve shared how to make a remineralising toothpaste that not only whitened teeth, but could help re-strengthen teeth from the inside-out!
 However, if you have a septic system at home, or want to take your toothpaste on your travels with you, it may not be the most practical of products… That’s where this tooth powder comes in.

 It’s made with only dry ingredients, so lasts indefinitely, and you can take it away with you without any mess occurring from the oils in DIY toothpastes.
-This super simple DIY tooth powder will not only help keep teeth clean, but may help remineralise too!
+This super simple homemade tooth powder will not only help keep teeth clean, but may help remineralise them too!

 The main ingredient in this tooth powder recipe is bentonite clay, which binds to and draws out heavy metals and toxins – a big plus for the mouth as it’s a gateway for viruses, pathogens and bacteria to enter the body – delivers a hit of minerals, and alkalises the mouth.

 The other ingredients used help support oral health, too: